 At this stage, T wave remains positive in most of the EKG leads.

-It is characterised by the normalization of the ST segment and widespread T wave flattening.
+It is characterized by the normalization of the ST-segment and widespread T wave flattening.

 T wave inversion.